|

 bar_color [x]

-- Background color of the status bar(s) in screen x.
+- Background color of status bar(s) on screen number

-A comma separated list of up to 10 colors can be specified.
+A comma-separated list of multiple colors can be specified.

 The first value is used as the default background color.
 Any of these